nomad-dormouse/mnist-digit-recognizer/local/README.md

 The `local/` directory contains files related to running the MNIST Digit Recognizer application in a local development environment using Docker Compose.

 The main components include:
-- `run_locally.sh`: A bash script that sets up and runs the application locally
+- `deploy_locally.sh`: A bash script that sets up and runs the application locally
-- `docker-compose.local.override.yml`: Docker Compose configuration overrides specific to local development that targets the `local` stage in the multi-stage Dockerfile
+- Uses environment variables from the consolidated `.env` file in the project root
-- Loads environment variables from the consolidated `.env` file in the project root
+- Mounts the project directory for hot reloading during development

 ## Development Process